-A warm welcome to all of the members of our Aroma Tours Newsletter in more than 35 countries from around the world.
+A warm welcome to all of the members of our Aroma Tours Newsletter from around the world.

 Without doubt, the main reason that we continue to grow and flourish, is the on-going support we receive from our past Aroma Travellers.

-This year we are enjoying an outstanding number of returning Aroma Travellers and new guests who are joining us because of direct referrals - currently over 49% of our guests!
+Last year we enjoyed an outstanding number of returning Aroma Travellers and new guests who joined us because of direct referrals - over 63% of our guests!
 A similar result is occurring this year as well.

 For Robbi and myself, it is such a great delight to welcome back so many good friends and to see our Aroma Tours continuing to flourish.